workshopper/learnyoureact/exercises/isomorphic/problem.en.md

 var TodoBox = require('./views/index.jsx');
 ```

-Finally, add routes for `/bundle.js` and `/` by copying the code below.
+Finally, fix the routes for `/bundle.js` and `/` as shown below.
-`/bundle.js` will contain `app.js` and dependencies (view template and react) transformed to ES5 and bundled for the browser.
+When `/bundle.js` is requested, you want to respond with the browserified version of `app.js`, which is transformed to ES5 and will work on the front-end.
-Requests to `/` will render the corresponding react view on the server and respond with HTML, including a script tag with `bundle.js` and data from the server for the react view.
+When `/` is requested, you want to respond with a combination of `index.jsx` and the server-side data, and `bundle.js`.
+This renders the initial state of the application on the server, but allows React to run in the client to continue support state changes.

 ```
 app.use('/bundle.js', function (req, res) {